The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 -

 Byway (Byway.travel) is a UK-based eco-holiday firm with a 5-star TrustPilot rating.
-If you're nervous about booking train travel yourself, book a one-way or return UK-Slovenia train trip through Byway as a package, including hotels and starting from any British station you like.
+If you're nervous about booking train travel yourself, book a one-way or return UK-Slovenia trip with Byway as a package, including hotels, starting from any British station you like.
 Byway includes package protection, a 100% Covid refund guarantee, free disruption and re-planning and on-demand WhatsApp support while you're away.
-They can build a trip to your requirements if you email them or use this contact form.
-When you book, please say you heard about them from Seat 61.

 What's the journey like?

-1. London to Paris by Eurostar...
+1. London to Paris by Eurostar

 In Paris it's an easy 7 minute 500m walk from the Gare du Nord to the Gare de l'Est for the TGV to Germany.
 Sit back with a glass of red and enjoy the ride - book an upper deck seat for the best views.
 The train is equipped with power sockets for laptops & mobiles at all seats in both classes, and a cafe-bar serves drinks, snacks & microwaved hot dishes.
 The train soon leaves the Paris suburbs behind and speeds across a vast wide open plateau of woods & farmland at up to 320 km/h (199 mph), past picturesque French villages of the Champagne region.
 An hour or two later, the train leaves the high-speed line and slowly meanders through pretty wooded hills, the countryside eventually flattening out towards Strasbourg.
 On leaving Strasbourg, look out for Strasbourg cathedral on the left with its famously missing second tower.
 Minutes afterwards you rumble across the river Rhine into Germany, before heading on to Stuttgart.
 Paris Gare de l'Est station guide.

-3. Stuttgart to Ljubljana on the sleeper train Lisinski...
-Watch the video
+3. Stuttgart to Ljubljana on the sleeper train Lisinski Watch the video

 This modern Croatian sleeper train is a pleasure to travel on, whether in the privacy of your own sleeper or in economical couchettes.
 The air-conditioned sleeping-car has 10 compartments with washbasin, each of which can be used as 1, 2 or 3 berth, with toilets at the end of the corridor.
 Compartments convert to a private sitting room for evening or morning use.
 A light breakfast with tea or coffee is included in the sleeper fare.
 The couchette car is also modern & air-conditioned with 4 & 6 bunk compartments, ideal for families.
 Couchettes convert from bunks to seats for evening or morning use.
+Ljubljana station guide.

 This is also fast and time-effective.
 It's very similar to option 1, but instead of TGV Paris-Stuttgart and Croatian sleeper train Stuttgart-Ljubljana, you taka a TGV-Lyria to Zurich and Croatian sleeper train Zurich-Ljubljana.
 There are two minor disadvantages compared to option 1: First, departure from London is a little earlier in the morning with an identical arrival time in Ljubljana.
 Second, you need to cross Paris by taxi or metro from the Gare du Nord to the Gare de Lyon, whereas in option 1 it's just a 7 minute walk from the Gare du Nord to the Gare de l'Est next door.